 This discharge usually isn’t very smelly, though.
 ‘If your thrush symptoms are so pronounced that there’s a bad smell, you should see a doctor to rule out any underlying conditions,’ says Dr Rosén.

-Similar to the changing smells throughout your menstrual cycle, other hormonal changes can also affect the smell of your cervical mucus.
+Similar to the changing smells throughout your menstrual cycle, other hormonal changes can affect the smell of your cervical mucus.
 ‘During the menopause and in the post-menopausal years, the smell can change,’ says Dr Rosén.

 Pregnancy changes the cervical mucus, too.
 ‘You may have more discharge, or sometimes it’s thicker or thinner, but it shouldn’t be smelly,’ Dr Rosén explains.
 ‘If you’re pregnant and have a foul-smelling discharge, you should speak to a doctor or midwife.’